lichengxue/Rutgers-MSE/mse_notebook.md

 2. Constant catch - `hcr.type <- 2`
 3. Hockey stick / Sliding - `hcr.type <- 3`

 Each of these must be accompanied by `hcr.opts`.
+Different opts must be set depending on the type of harvest control rule we will be using.

 ```r
   hcr <- list()
   hcr$hcr.type <- 1 # FXSPR - Fishing pressure to keep the SPR at a certain percentage
   hcr$hcr.opts <- list(use_FXSPR = TRUE, percentFXSPR = 75) # Apply F at 75% unfished SPR
 ```

 ### Run the MSE loop